0xPolygon/polygon-docs/docs/zkEVM/how-to/using-hardhat.md

     };
     ```

-    Note that a different path to artifacts is added so that the React app will be able to read the contract ABI within the `src` folder.
+    Note that a different path to artifacts is added so that the React app can read the contract ABI within the `src` folder.

 ## Add scripts